 As aforesaid, gum bacteria can travel through the nerves and reach the brain.

-Similarly, these bacteria can also enter the bloodstream through bleeding gums and lead to conditions such as clogged arteries and stroke.
-This happens when the bacteria attaches itself to any damaged area and cause exalted C-reactive protein, which is an indication of inflammation in blood vessels.
+Similarly, these bacteria can also enter the bloodstream through bleeding gums and lead to clogged arteries and stroke conditions.
+This happens when the bacteria attaches itself to any damaged area and cause exalted C-reactive protein, which indicates inflammation in blood vessels.

-Doctors have found that patients suffering from chronic gum diseases are the ones who are most exposed to such bacteria and hence are on the increased risk of cardiovascular diseases.
-It is suggested that brushing twice every day with a soft-bristled toothbrush is a must to have healthy gums and a healthier heart.
+Doctors have found that patients suffering from chronic gum diseases are the ones who are most exposed to such bacteria and hence are at an increased risk of cardiovascular diseases.
+It is suggested that brushing twice every day with a soft-bristled toothbrush must have healthy gums and a healthier heart.

-Periodontal disease is a chronic disease which can harm gums, the tissues holding your teeth and even your bones.
-This disease is largely found in people suffering from diabetes.
+Periodontal disease is a chronic disease that can harm gums, the tissues holding your teeth, and even bones.
+This disease is mostly found in people who have diabetes.
 Symptoms may include bleeding gums, gums that have pulled away from the teeth, and bad breath.

 Now, if you or someone you love has diabetes, we have some details that might be alarming.
 Owing to poor blood sugar control, people with diabetes are at a much higher risk of severe gum problems.
-Also, gum diseases may cause sugar blood level to rise and further deteriorate the condition.
-It may lead to bacteria growth, as they multiply in sweet environment and increase the risk of infection.
+Also, gum diseases may cause sugar blood levels to rise and further deteriorate the condition.
+It may lead to bacteria growth, as they multiply in a sweet environment and increase infection risk.

-Oral burning, which is a burning sensation caused in the mouth by uncontrolled blood glucose levels, is also one of the major issues that may arise in diabetic patients.
-Also, medications for diabetes, blood pressure and antidepressants may cause dryness in the mouth leading to metallic taste and increase in oral problems.
-If the above problems occur, one may consult the doctor to change the medicines or keep the blood glucose under control so that the burning sensation goes away.
+Oral burning, which is a burning sensation caused in the mouth by uncontrolled blood glucose levels, is also one of the significant issues that may arise in diabetic patients.
+Also, medications for diabetes, blood pressure, and antidepressants may cause dryness in the mouth leading to metallic taste and an increase in oral problems.
+If the above situations occur, one may consult the doctor to change the medicines or keep the blood glucose under control so that the burning sensation goes away.

 It seems totally out of the blue to think of some linkage between dental hygiene and pregnancy.